TateTaylorOH/The-Northern-Sea/QUESTS.md

 ## The Shadow War

-After the conclusion of the Main Quest several radiant quests will be offered by the EEC Rep and Captain Flame-Beard as part of the newly sparked "Shadow War" between the EEC and Aldmeri Dominion.
+After the conclusion of the Main Quest several quests will begin to be offered by the EEC Rep and Captain Flame-Beard as part of the newly sparked "Shadow War" between the EEC and Aldmeri Dominion.

 ### Salvage Jobs